 In Summary

-• Classical Korean medicine described this two thousand years ago: Qi circulates outward during the day and inward at night, and the body cannot circulate inward at night if the daytime outward circulation was disrupted.
+- Classical KTM described this two thousand years ago: Qi circulates outward during the day and inward at night, and the body cannot circulate inward at night if the daytime outward circulation was disrupted.

-• The International Agency for Research on Cancer classified night shift work and circadian disruption as probable human carcinogens (IARC Group 2A), confirming that disrupted sleep is not a quality-of-life issue but a measurable cancer risk.
+- The International Agency for Research on Cancer has classified night shift work and circadian disruption as probably carcinogenic to humans, confirming that disrupted sleep is not a quality-of-life issue but a measurable health risk.

-• The glymphatic system — the brain’s overnight cleaning mechanism, identified in 2012 — operates only during deep sleep, providing the modern mechanism for what classical theory described as nighttime restoration through inward Qi circulation.
+- The glymphatic system — the brain’s overnight cleaning mechanism, identified by Maiken Nedergaard’s group in the early 2010s — is far more active during deep sleep than during wakefulness, providing the modern mechanism for what classical theory described as nighttime restoration through inward Qi circulation.

 Why the Daytime Determines the Night